 Wisconsin boasts a 112,000-mile network of state highways and local roads, including the 3,650-mile Corridors 2020 network of four-lane backbone and key connector routes.
 The system is well-maintained, ensuring reliable just-in-time deliveries.

 In recent years, transportation companies have consolidated, merging into full-service transportation integrators, combining ships, trains, boats, and rail.
-At the same time, we have had the pleasure at CBS to assist owners of smaller trucking companies in Wisconsin to achieve their goal – whether it is divestiture or acquisition to expand their markets and/or service offerings.
+At the same time, we have had the pleasure at Creative Business Services / CBS-Global to assist owners of smaller trucking companies in Wisconsin to achieve their goal – whether it is divestiture or acquisition to expand their markets and/or service offerings.

 How we work